aptible/www.aptible.com/source/support/topics/enclave/how-to-modify-nginx-config.md

   HTTPS.
 Your app can detect which protocol is being used by examining a request's `X-Forwarded-Proto` header, which is set to "https" if HTTPS was used and is unset otherwise.
-To disallow HTTP at the Aptible Endpoint entirely, you can set the `FORCE_SSL` environment variable in your app's configuration.
+To disallow HTTP at the Aptible Endpoint entirely, you can set the `FORCE_SSL` environment variable to `true` in your app's configuration.
 This will cause your app's Endpoints to redirect all HTTP traffic to HTTPS and set the [Strict-Transport-Security](https://www.owasp.org/index.php/HTTP_Strict_Transport_Security) header on responses with a max age of 1 year.
 Make sure you understand the implications of setting the Strict-Transport-Security header before using